Gießen, August 2014

 Dear friends and users of my fonts,

-FINALLY—after four years of repeatedly interrupted development!—my font Pfeffer Simpelgotisch is finished and ready to be released here.
+Finally — after four years of repeatedly interrupted development! — my font Pfeffer Simpelgotisch is finished and ready to be released here.
 For the time being I offer three typefaces.
 Spaced out variants to each of them will probably follow in order to substitute the italic typeface (which is very unusual in blackletter scripture).

-Note that the body of OpenType rules is still far from being perfect, and any notification of wrong setting of ſ and s—via email or in the guestbook—is very welcome!
+Note that the body of OpenType rules is still far from being perfect, and any notification of wrong setting of ſ and s — via email or in the guestbook — is very welcome!

 By the way, I’m currently also reworking my font Midjungards.